 The various fire districts within the county also have First Responders on staff that can assist with basic and advanced medical emergencies.
 Depending on the location, First Responders are usually able to arrive at the emergency scene either ahead of the ambulance or at approximately the same time.
-The Wild Rose Fire District has approximately 32 trained First Responders.
+The Town of Rose had no trained First Responders and the Village of Wild Rose has approximately 32 trained First Responders.
 Residents in the area seem satisfied with the service.